mistergrizzlydev/IdentifyIOS/README.md

 ## Example

-Copy the "Example/IdentifyIOS/Views" folder to your directory To run the example project, clone the repo, and run `pod install` from the Example directory first.
+** Copy the "Example/IdentifyIOS/Views" and "Images.xcassets" folder to your directory **

+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
 Min target iOS 12.1

+** Don't forget check your plist and entitlements file! **

 ## Installation

 IdentifyIOS is available through [CocoaPods](https://cocoapods.org).

 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'IdentifyIOS', :git => 'git@github.com:emirbeytekin/IdentifyIOS.git', :tag => '0.1.2'